A-stable Runge-Kutta methods for semilinear evolution equations: Semilinear evolution equations

-Under assumptions (A0) and (B1), the semi-flow $\Phi^t$ of \eqref{e.pde} exists on each $\kY_k$.
+Under assumptions (A0) and (B1), the semiflow $\Phi^t$ of \eqref{e.pde} exists on each $\kY_k$.
 In the following, we show that a time derivative of order $\ell$ maps $\ell$ rungs down this scale of Hilbert spaces.

 \begin{theorem}[Regularity of the semiflow, local version] Assume \textup{(A0)} and \textup{(B1)}.
-Choose $R>0$ such that $\kD_K^{-R} \neq \emptyset$ and pick $U^0 \in \kD_K^{-R}$.
+Choose $R \in (0, \delta_*]$ such that $\kD_K^{-R}\neq \emptyset$ and pick $U^0 \in \kD_K^{-R}$.
 Let $R_* = R/(2\Theta)$ with $\Theta$ from \eqref{e.etAEstimate}.
 Then there is $T_*=T_*(R,U^0)>0$ such that the semiflow $(U,t) \mapsto \Phi^t(U)$ of \eqref{e.pde} satisfies

 The bounds on $\Phi$ and $T_*$ depend only on the bounds afforded by \textup{(B1)}, \eqref{e.etAEstimate}, $R$, and $U^0$. \end{theorem}

 \begin{proof} Writing $t=\tau T$ for some fixed $T>0$, we see that a solution to the mild formulation \eqref{e.mild} is a fixed point of the map